 Gina Weddle

-Gina Weddle (she/her) E-RRYT 500, is celebrated for her light-hearted, clear and integrative approach to teaching, Gina specializes in reaching beginners, helping those coming back from injury or anyone seeking to improve their fitness.
+Gina Weddle E-RYT 500, is celebrated for her light-hearted, clear and integrative approach to teaching, Gina specializes in reaching beginners, older adults, helping those coming back from injury or anyone seeking to improve their fitness.
 Her authentic and thoughtful presence reflects her 25 years of teaching movement.

 As a 14 year old in Iowa, Gina was teaching, assisting and studying dance five days a week.
 She began learning yoga at home from a VHS tape of Erich Shiffman’s “Yoga Mind & Body."
 Although the practices seemed extremely challenging and beautiful, it drew her to learn more about Hatha Yoga’s practice and lineage.